CodingKittyCat/Liz-MidiMaid-And-Songs/README.md

 ## 💡 What is The MIDI Maid?

 **The MIDI Maid** is a charming little command-line helper designed to clean, tidy, and prep your MIDI files for use in things like *Final Fantasy XIV* performances.
-She sweeps up cluttered notes, gently remaps pitch ranges, and ensures everything sounds lovely for your in-game concerts! </br> </br>
+She sweeps up cluttered notes, gently remaps pitch ranges, and ensures everything sounds lovely for your in-game concerts!

 Maids, however, aren't miracle beings!
-It'll still require some fine tuning here and there to create the perfect track.
-However, you should be well on your way with the MidiMaid :)
+It'll still require some fine-tuning here and there to create the perfect track.
+But you should be well on your way with The MIDI Maid by your side. ✨

 ---